ayberksavas/CS305-Programming-Languages/README.md

-# CS305-Programming-Languages
+# CS305 – Programming Languages

-This repository includes my solutions and projects developed as part of the CS305 course at Sabancı University.
+This repository contains my solutions and projects developed as part of the **CS305 – Programming Languages** course at **Sabancı University**.

-Throughout the course, I have been using PowerShell as our working environment, and I have also gained familiarity with Linux-based commands and workflows.
-So far, I have implemented lexical analyzers using Flex and parsers using Bison, applying them to various assignments and mini-projects that demonstrate my understanding of compiler construction principles.
+## Environment and Tools

+- **Working environment:** PowerShell
+- **Additional familiarity:** Linux-based commands and workflows
+- **Tools used:**
+  - Lexical analyzers developed using **Flex**
+  - Syntax parsers created with **Bison**

+## Projects and Assignments

+The contents of this repository reflect my understanding of compiler construction principles.
+So far, I have completed various assignments and mini-projects involving:

+- Tokenization of input using Flex scanners
+- Syntax analysis using Bison parsers
+- Basic compiler and interpreter components